Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-The detection of autoantibodies to islet cell antigens has the greatest prognostic value in the development of type 1 diabetes.
+Detection of autoantibodies to islet cell antigens has the greatest prognostic value in the development of type 1 diabetes mellitus.
 They appear 1-8 years before the clinical manifestation of the disease.
 Their detection allows the clinician to diagnose prediabetes, select a diet and conduct immunocorrective therapy.
-Such therapy plays an extremely important role, since the clinical symptoms of insulin deficiency in the form of hyperglycemia and related complaints appear when 80-90% of insulin-producing pancreatic β cells are affected, and the possibility of conducting immunocorrective therapy during this period of the disease is limited.
-The high level of autoantibodies to islet cell antigens in the preclinical period and in the debut of the disease gradually decreases for several years, until complete disappearance.
-Application in the treatment of immunosuppressants also leads to a decrease in the content of autoantibodies to the blood.
+Conducting such therapy plays an extremely important role, since clinical symptoms of insulin deficiency in the form of hyperglycemia and related complaints appear when 80-90% of insulin-producing β-cells of the pancreas are affected, and the possibilities of conducting immunocorrective therapy during this period of the disease are limited.
+The high level of autoantibodies to islet cell antigens in the preclinical period and at the onset of the disease gradually decreases over several years, until complete disappearance.
+The use of immunosuppressants in treatment also leads to a decrease in the content of autoantibodies in the blood.

-Determination of the concentration of autoantibodies to islet cell antigens and insulin in the blood can be used to assess the risk of developing type 1 diabetes mellitus during the next 5 years in the relatives of the first degree relative.
-In the case of autoantibodies to island cell antigens, more than 20 units the risk increases almost 8-fold and is 37%, with a combination of autoantibodies to the antigens of islet cells and insulin, it reaches 50%.
+Determination of the concentration of autoantibodies to islet cell antigens and insulin in the blood can be used to assess the risk of type 1 diabetes mellitus over the next 5 years in first-degree relatives of the patient.
+In the case of the presence of autoantibodies to islet cell antigens of more than 20 units, the risk increases almost 8 times and is 37%, with a combination of autoantibodies to islet cell antigens and insulin, it reaches 50%.